- About Us

 The Value of Mentoring: Many successful professionals have had a mentor influence their career.
 Mentors are role models who guide and encourage protégés.
 Mentoring relationships facilitate the Protégé’s growth both personally and professionally.
 Role of the Mentor:

+Professional Members (CPHRs) - as a participant in the Mentorship Program, you are eligible to claim up to 10.0 CPD hours.
 It is important to maintain a Mentoring Record for submission and verification, as required, for eligibility of CPD hours.
 It is the participant's responsibility to maintain these records.
 Complete the Mentoring Agreement and Mentoring Record.
-As a participant in the Mentorship Program, you are eligible to receive a maximum of 10 CPD hours.
 Resources:

 |